bniladridas/niladridas/README.md

 ## Getting Started

 > [!IMPORTANT]
-> I'm glad to announce that this project is available on [Astro Themes!](https://astro.build/themes/details/astrolinkhub/) 🚀
+> I'm glad to announce that this project is available on my [X](https://x.com/bniladridas) 🚀

 ### Prerequisites